Calendar of Events

 For a weekend workshop, the task of drum building will be broken up into three separate 3 hour blocks.
 During the first two blocks, which are on the first day, the materials will be prepared and the drum will be assembled.
 The last block on the second day, will be for the final tightening of the drum and finishing touches.

-The individual drum shells will be pre-made by Drum Brother Dave (Matthew and Michael's father) in Arlee, Montana.
+The individual drum shells will be pre-made by Drum Brother Dave & Tracy Topp in Arlee, Montana.
 (Contact us about building other types of drums.
-We’ve also presented workshops in Plains Indian frame drum and West African doun-doun drum making.)
+We've also presented workshops in Plains Indian frame drum and West African dunun drum making.)

 *The ashiko is a conical drum with a clear resonant sound comparable to the djembe of West Africa.
 It is constructed with a goat skin head, adjustable rope lacing (which tunes the drum), and binding rings that are wrapped with fabric in colors that the builder chooses.
 Struck with both hands, the ashiko drum is perfect for playing the variety of world rhythms the Drum Brothers teach.
 It's a dynamic and portable drum with a great sound.
 The suggested retail price for a 12" x 24" ashiko is $310.